thomasabishop/eolas/Hardware/Logic_Gates/Logic_gates.md

 ## Logic gates

-Logic gates are the basic building blocks of digital computing. **A logic gate is an electrical circuit that has one or more than one input and only one output.** The input controls the output and is isomorphic with logical conditions that can be expressed in the form of truth-tables.
+Logic gates are the basic building blocks of digital computing. **A logic gate is an electrical circuit that has one or more than one input and only one output.** The input controls the output and is isomorphic with [Boolean connectives](../../Logic/Truth-functional_connectives.md) defined in terms of [truth-tables](../../Logic/Truth-tables.md).

 ### Truth tables

-I know from my study of logic that truth tables enable us to present the conditions under which logical propositions are true or false.
+Truth-tables present the conditions under which logical propositions are true or false.
 To take the `AND` operator: `AND` evaluates to `true` if both of its constituent expressions are `true` and `false` in any other circumstances (e.g. if one proposition is `true` and the other `false` (or vice versa) and if both propositions are `false` ).

 This is most clearly expressed in the following truth table: